aaronbloomfield/ccc/hws/dex/index.md

 Step 2: Deploy your DEX smart contract to the private Ethereum blockchain.
 So that it will work properly with all of your other classmates' DEX implementations, we have some strict requirements for the deployment:

-- It must be initialized with the *variable* EtherPriceOracle contract for the price of our (fake) ether.
+- It must be initialized (in `createPool()`) with the *variable* EtherPriceOracle contract for the price of our (fake) ether.
 While you are welcome to use the constant one for testing, you MUST use the variable one for the final deployment.
     - Keep in mind that you can always update it via the `setEtherPricer()` function if you initialize it with the wrong one
-- You need to call `createPool()`
+- You need to call `createPool()`; save the TXN from this call, as that will need to be submitted
 	- You must fund it with 100 (fake) ether.  ***Do not put a different amount in!***
-	   - Save the TXN from this call, as that will need to be submitted
     - You can put as many or as little of your token in as you like (but no less than 10.0 TCC).
 Putting in fewer will give them a higher monetary value, but allow for less growth.
 But you should keep some for yourself, as you will need it below -- so don't put them all in.
 We recommend putting in no more than half of what you own, and you can certainly put in less.
         - Or you can just mint a million of your TCC, and put in 1,000 each time you run another test
         - This implies initializing the TokenCC and allowing the DEX to transfer it via `approve()`